GIMP Image Pipe Format

 The gih format is use to store a series of brushes, and some extra info for how to use them.

-Basically, the format is real simple.
-It is a text header, followed by a series of gbr files, all concatenated together.
+The format is real simple: it is a text header, followed by a series of gbr files, all concatenated together.

 An image pipe can be thought of as an n-dimensional array of brushes.
 Each dimension is indexed when the pipe is used in painting by some parameter, eg an incremental counter, a random value, pointing device pen pressure,tilt or velocity , etc.